Department pushes for Sargent or Elks Lodge plots

 If the school board agreed to part with the land, the sale would have to be approved by Beacon voters.
 Because of the expense of holding a one-item special election, the referendum would likely be added to the May ballot, when several school board seats will be contested.

 President Anthony White said opinions are mixed among the nine school board members but they plan to invite Van Voorhis and Dexter to the Nov.
 7 meeting for more discussion.
-One concern is the safety of the 377 students who attend Sargent, but Dexter said the fire department has considered that and would present a plan.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+One concern is the safety of the 377 students who attend Sargent, but Dexter said the fire department has considered that and would present a plan.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.